vasilakisfil/Introspected-REST/README.md

 This goes against our concept of arbiratry number of autonomous MicroTypes that can be included by a parent Media Type parameters.

 #### 9.2.1.
 MicroType shims
-Another constraint of the same RFC is that each Media Type's primary functionality shoud be that of being media formats.
+Another constraint of [RFC 6831](https://tools.ietf.org/html/rfc6838) is that each Media Type's primary functionality shoud be that of being media formats.

 >   Media types MUST function as actual media formats.
 Registration of
 >  things that are better thought of as a transfer encoding, as a